-I am currently watching season 8 and recently the urge to try ”Euphoria” came up again.
-I think it’s of bad taste to label ”Beverly Hills, 90210” my gateway drug into ”Euphoria” due to the shows topics.
+Personally currently watching season 8 and recently the urge to try “Euphoria” came up again.
+Thinking it’s of bad taste to label “Beverly Hills, 90210” our gateway drug into “Euphoria” due to the show’s topics.
 But that totally hits the spot.

-…Recovery from drug addiciton, family trauma, abuse, more drugs, selfharm, more drugs, family and sex.
-No glossy make up as in ”Beverly Hills” though.
+…Recovery from drug addiction, family trauma, abuse, more drugs, self-harm, more drugs, family, and sex.
+No glossy makeup as in “Beverly Hills,” though.

-Upon returning she meets Jules (Portrayed by Hunter Schafer), a transgender girl, she starts a relationship with.
-Jules instantly runs into trouble with High School athlete Nate Jacobs, the most dispicable portrait of a teenage jock since ever.
+Upon returning, she meets Jules (portrayed by Hunter Schafer), a transgender girl, she starts a relationship with.
+Jules instantly runs into trouble with High School athlete Nate Jacobs, the most despicable portrait of a teenage jock since ever.

-His on and off girlfriend Maddy (Alexa Demie) and him are the perfect example for a toxic relationship with outcomes and consequences not only for them, you can’t imagine.
+His on and off girlfriend Maddy (Alexa Demie) and him are the perfect example of a toxic relationship with outcomes and consequences not only for them, you can’t imagine.

-Time has changed since ”90210” and now in this day of time, where everybody has a smart phone, the prerequisites for drama seem to be more given.
-That’s what Kat (Barbie Ferreira) experiences, when a cell phone video of her losing her virginity makes the rounds at her school.
+Time has changed since “90210,” and now in this day and time, where everybody has a smartphone, the prerequisites for drama seem to be more given.
+That’s what Kat (Barbie Ferreira) experiences when a cellphone video of her losing her virginity makes the rounds at her school.

-Everybody just tries to navigate through his own personal hell.
+Everybody just tries to navigate through their own personal hell.

-His intention is to start a dialogue between parents and kids to cope with problem tackled in the series.
-It has never been harder to be a teenager than today with the pressure of social media, beauty standards and all those other demons slowly destroying your young psyche.
+His intention is to start a dialogue between parents and kids to cope with the problems tackled in the series.
+It has never been harder to be a teenager than today with the pressure of social media, beauty standards, and all those other demons slowly destroying our young psyche.

-I was not ready when I tried watching it the first time and Rue’s breakdown scene in the second season is one of the most hard to watch scenes ever on TV.
+We were not ready when we tried watching it the first time, and Rue’s breakdown scene in the second season is one of the most hard-to-watch scenes ever on TV.

-But I am thankful for every minute of the show and urge you to instantly watch it.
+But being thankful for every minute of the show and we urge you to instantly watch it.

-But what I wish even more is for you to talk to a friend when you feel alone.
+What we wish even more is for you to talk to a friend when you feel alone.
 Or for you to start a dialogue with somebody you know who seems like they need help.
-The problems all of us encounter are universal and there’s no shame in asking for help sometimes or just a shoulder to cry on.
-I should have done so, when I was young
+The problems all of us encounter are universal, and there’s no shame in asking for help sometimes or just a shoulder to cry on.
+We should have done so when we were young.

 It’s the right thing to do.